2020 Work Zone Safety Poster Contest

-Kent County Road Commission (KCRC) and the City of Kentwood Public Works Department are adapting the fourth annual Work Zone Safety Poster Contest to help students participate from home through April 24.
+Kent County Road Commission (KCRC) and the City of Kentwood Public Works Department are adapting the fourth annual Work Zone Safety Poster Contest to help more students - of all ages - stay home, stay safe and participate from home through April 24.

 The poster contest supports National Work Zone Awareness Week, running April 20 – 24, and promotes using caution and care while driving through a work zone.

-How to participate: Third-grade students from Kent County are asked to design a “caution sign” that focuses on one of the following safety tips for driving through a work zone:
+How to participate: Originally introduced as a third-grade program, students of all ages are now invited to participate!
+Students are asked to design a “caution sign” that focuses on one of the following safety tips for driving through a work zone:

 - Stay Focused/Avoid Distractions.
 Dedicate your full attention to driving.
 Avoid distractions like using a phone, eating or adjusting dashboard controls like the radio.

 - Obey Flaggers and Work Zone Signs.
 Flaggers are people who help direct traffic safely through work zones.
 It is important that motorists obey directions given by flaggers and any temporary traffic control signs or devices.
 These help to define a safe path through the work zones.